-Join Will Kemp for an in-depth discussion in this video Autumn reflections: Lights and darks, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video Autumn reflections: Lights and darks, part of Painting Foundations: Creating Palettes for the Landscape.

 - So, for our autumn painting,…I've chosen this fantastic glowing woodland scene…with all these lovely orange autumnal colors…and these really beautiful pools of light…that are all dotted throughout the scene.…For the first stage of the painting,…the base pigments are titanium white, burnt sienna,…yellow ochre, burnt amber, and cadmium yellow light.…The brushes are a size six soft filbert and the small round…nylon brush just for the details.…